Best Tips To Relieve Stress In Dogs

 It is important for your dog's overall health and well-being.
 Bored, under-stimulated dogs can become anxious, destructive, and even develop behavioural issues.

 One way to stimulate your dog mentally is through interactive toys and games.
-Puzzle toys and treat dispensers can keep your dog mentally engaged and occupied as they figure out how to get the treat or toy out of it.
+Puzzle toys and treat dispensers can keep your dog mentally engaged and occupied as it figures out how to get the treat or toy out of it.

 4. Consistency